Gerri Major: Journalist

-Editor
+Harlem Socialite and Black Society Editor

+Mrs. H. Binga Dismond was a founding member of the Chicago Club of New York City (Harlem) along with Mme.
+Seay Dixon aka Mrs. Maude Dixon Myers and her sister Mrs. Rose Knox Ellis.
+Members included: Mrs. Beatrice lee Cooper, Gerri Major as president, Mrs. Etna Thompson Frye, Mrs. Bert A. Williams (Lottie), Miss Rena Branham, Mrs. Eduardo Castro, Mrs. Rose Knox Ellis, Miss Rena M. Lewis, Mrs. Marie Peek Johnson, Mrs. Maude S. Myers, Mrs. Ada Patterson, Mrs. Carrie Thomas Payne, Miss Lottie Tyler and Mrs. Irene Hudlin Jordan.
+Invitations to join the group were extended to the following socialites: Mrs. Dorothy Shoecraft Pruitt, Mrs. Magnolia Greene and Gussie Jones Patterson.
 Major's first editorial job was New York social editor of the Pittsburgh Courier.
 While still contributing extensive new content, she performed more extensive editorial work from 1928 to 1932 for the Inter-State Tattler.
 In 1930 a reporter said the Tattler's name was "synonymous with Geraldyn Dismond."
 In 1933 and 1934 Major edited the Daily Citizen during its brief life.
 Subsequently, she was both social reporter and society editor of the New York Age, and during the 1940s was women's page editor for the New York Amsterdam News.
 In 1953 she began a twenty-five-year career at Ebony as writer and society editor.
 She later became associate editor, and, in 1967, senior staff editor, the position she held at her death in 1984.
 In 1953 she also joined Jet as writer and society editor, later becoming associate editor, a position she retained until her death.
 She worked in the New York offices that were jointly maintained by both magazines.
 The year that she began with Ebony and Jet she was sent to England to cover the coronation of Queen Elizabeth II.